andreaagt/Server-notification-nodejs/README.md

 # Expo-notification

-This server send a notification when a post method (posting an ExpoToken) is running
+This server send a notification when a post method (posting an ExpoToken) is listened

 ## To exec the server